-Grainger, T.N., Rego, A.I. and Gilbert, B. In revision at The American Naturalist.
-Temperature-dependent species interactions shape priority effects and the persistence of unequal competitors.
+Grainger, T.N., Rego, A.I. and Gilbert, B. (Accepted) Temperature-dependent species interactions shape priority effects and the persistence of unequal competitors.
+The American Naturalist.

 Grainger, T.N. and Gilbert, B. 2016.
 Dispersal and diversity in experimental metacommunities: linking theory and practice.
 Oikos 125: 1213-1223 (Editor’s choice)